Undocumented immigrants a drag on state, lawmakers says

 Economy

 Facts: Two of the studies were never published.
 The one published study, a report from the Oklahoma Senate, had numerous findings that contradict Terrill’s assertions.
-The report, for example, said that more than 99 percent of welfare benefits were going to citizens, not illegal immigrants.
+The report, for example, said that more than 99 percent of welfare benefits were going to citizens, not undocumented immigrants.

 Terrill’s response: The Senate task force was dominated by Democrats, and their report was “discredited as a sham.”
-Terrill questioned the 99 percent figure and said that the state agency that reported it, the Department of Human Services, is under investigation by the U.S. Department of Agriculture for giving food stamps to illegal immigrants.
+Terrill questioned the 99 percent figure and said that the state agency that reported it, the Department of Human Services, is under investigation by the U.S. Department of Agriculture for giving food stamps to undocumented immigrants.
 Two Agriculture Department spokeswomen said there is no such investigation.

 Healthcare